 Each semester, we ask professors to provide feedback about the students in their classes early in the semester.
-We use this process to identify students who might benefit from outreach, tutoring or other support services.
-Faculty are asked to indicate academic or attendance concerns.
+We use this process to identify students who might benefit from outreach, tutoring, or other support services.
+Through these Early Alerts, faculty are asked to indicate academic or attendance concerns.

 If you are teaching and would like instructions to post early warning notes, please visit this Academic Affairs page.

-What do I do if I see an Early Alerts on LORA?
+What do I do if I have Early Alerts?

 Most importantly, remember this process is intended to ensure you have the resources you need to be successful at Loyola.
 All students struggle from time to time, and that is part of the normal academic journey.

 When faculty are asked to review their class roster, they must provide a flag for each student.
-If you see a note that says "satisfactory progress," it means your professor entered early warning notes but did not have a concern about you.
+If you do not receive outreach from your faculty advisor or an Advisor-Coach from the Student Success Center about an Early Alert, you are making “satisfactory progress” – this means that your professor entered notes about your progress in class but did not have a concern about you.
 In other words, it's a good sign!

 If you receive outreach from your faculty advisor or an Advisor-Coach from the Student Success Center about an “academic difficulty” Early Alert, this means that your professor has reviewed your performance on early assignments and wants to connect you with support that can help you perform better.
 We recommend checking in with your professor, faculty advisor, and an Advisor-Coach (who can provide success coaching that will benefit you in all classes).